Make a Difference in Olympia - Join Us Today!

 We handle our funds in accordance with Lions Clubs International policy.
 That means all overhead to run the club or for Lions social activities is provided by the Lions themselves and all monies received from the public is returned to the community through service work or donation.

-Donate Online
+Donate Now

 If you or a family member have CCTVs or other low vision aids you no longer need, please consider donating them to the Lions Low Vision Resource Center.
 We will put them to good use helping someone with low vision get through their day a little better.